Teaching delivery in counselling, psychotherapy & OT courses

 delivery of teachingcounselling, psychotherapy and occupational therapy

-Students report engaged teaching and strong staff support, but they want more predictable operations and tighter theory-practice alignment.
-Across the delivery of teaching category of the National Student Survey (NSS), which captures how students experience the structure, clarity and pacing of taught sessions across the sector, 60.2% of comments are positive and the sentiment index is +23.9.
-In counselling, psychotherapy and occupational therapy, a subjects allied to medicine family that leans on placements and applied learning, sentiment is more mixed, with 52.9% positive; placements dominate the narrative, accounting for 16.8% of comments, while scheduling carries a markedly negative tone at −34.4.
-These patterns explain why practical teaching often feels energising yet the operational rhythm of programmes frequently constrains learning.
+On counselling, psychotherapy and occupational therapy courses, students describe a tension that programme teams can act on quickly: practical teaching builds confidence, but uneven scheduling, placement organisation and course communications can drain that momentum.
+Across the delivery of teaching category of the National Student Survey (NSS), which captures how students experience the structure, clarity and pacing of taught sessions across the sector and is analysed using our NSS open-text analysis methodology, 60.2% of comments are positive and the sentiment index is +23.9.
+In counselling, psychotherapy and occupational therapy, a subject family within subjects allied to medicine that is shaped by placements and applied learning, sentiment is more mixed, with 52.9% positive comments.
+Placements dominate the narrative, accounting for 16.8% of comments, while scheduling carries a markedly negative tone at -34.4.
+The message is clear: when practical teaching is strong and operations are steady, students feel ready for practice; when the delivery model wobbles, confidence slips.

 What do students value about delivery of teaching?